yuanshisanl/electron/docs/api/web-contents.md

 * `key` String

-Returns `Promise<any>` - A promise that resolves with the result of the method or is rejected if the result of the method is a rejected promise.
+Returns `Promise<void>` - A promise that resolves with the result of the method or is rejected if the result of the method is a rejected promise.

 Removes the inserted CSS from the current web page.
 The stylesheet is identified